Standoff ends with off-duty deputy shooting himself inside home in NW Harris County

 By 9:30 a.m., authorities say they heard multiple gunshots, followed by Jones leaving the home.

-He collapsed in distress in the backyard and was given first aid at the scene before being rushed to the hospital.
+He collapsed in distress in the backyard and was given first aid at the scene before being rushed to Memorial Hermann The Woodlands.

 Investigators don't know where he shot himself, but he is expected to survive.